are rottweilers so hyper

 VetStreet gives a good overview of the typical or normal adult Rottweiler dog personality.

-These dogs actually grow up to have a moderate daily energy level with moderate activity needs.
+These dogs grow up to have a moderate daily energy level with moderate activity needs.
 Rottweilers also have naturally low barking tendencies and only tend to bark when they think you need to know about something or a threat has been identified.

-So with this breed profile, you wouldn’t necessarily expect an adult Rottweiler to exhibit hyper behavior.
+So, with this breed profile, you wouldn’t necessarily expect an adult Rottweiler to exhibit hyper behavior.

-What might cause an adult Rottie to become hyperactive or to not outgrow the high energy levels of puppyhood?
+What might cause an adult Rottie to become hyperactive or not outgrow the high energy levels of puppyhood?
 Let’s take a closer look at this important question.

 1. Your Rottweiler is lonely

-If a Rottweiler dog has left alone a lot or banished to the outside areas of a home, this is going to be a very lonely dog.
+If a Rottweiler dog is left alone a lot or banished to the outside areas of a home, this will be a very lonely dog.
+And a lonely Rottweiler will be so glad to see their people that hyperactivity is one potential result.

 2. Your Rottweiler is bored